barnabycollins/p5coursework/demo_explained.md

 # Demo Explained

-To start with, here is the full JS code for the demonstration:
+To start with, here is the full JS code for the demonstration.
+Don't be spooked; I'll be explaining it below.

 ```javascript
 // -------- P5 FUNCTIONS --------